radheshpai87/YSCAM/README.md

 - For production use, consider upgrading to a paid plan
 - Large model files may exceed free plan storage limits

+### Known Limitations

+- **OCR Functionality**: When deployed on Render's standard Python environment, Tesseract OCR is not available.
+This affects image file processing.
+  - For full OCR support, use the Docker deployment method which installs Tesseract
+  - Alternatively, use text input for classification instead of image files
+  - The API will notify users when OCR is not available and provide guidance

+- **Sleep Mode**: On the free tier, the service goes to sleep after inactivity, causing a delay on first request
+  - The first request after inactivity may take up to 30 seconds to respond
+  - Subsequent requests will be much faster

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.